peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

 * A collection of the keys of this CBOR object.
+To avoid potential problems, the calling code should not modify the CBOR map while iterating over the returned collection.

 **Throws:**